Jeffry Blake Johnson, Artistic Director

 Renaissance City Choirs Artistic Director Dr. Jeffry Blake Johnson has performed professionally as a conductor, singer, actor, pianist, harpsichordist, organist, and music teacher for over 30 years.
 His conducting credits feature numerous premieres as well as extensive work with contemporary and standard choral repertoire.

 As a Visiting Assistant Professor, Dr. Johnson formerly served the West Virginia University as Interim Director of Choral Activities.
 He conducted several choirs and coordinated all the choral ensembles at WVU.
 In addition, he taught lessons and conducting/repertoire classes to undergraduate and graduate students.
-Currently, Dr. Johnson is an Adjunct Instructor at Washington & Jefferson College, where he teaches private voice and piano lessons.
+Currently, Dr. Johnson is an Adjunct Instructor at Washington & Jefferson College, where he teaches private voice lessons.

 Johnson received his Doctor of Musical Arts degree in conducting from West Virginia University in 2010, the Master of Music degree in vocal accompanying and harpsichord performance from Boston University in 1989, and the Bachelor of Science degree in piano and voice performance from William Jewell College in 1986.
 Also in 1986, he studied and performed as part of the Tanglewood Music Center as a vocal coach fellow.